scuzzydude/asimov/asimov.md

 The encyclopedist set standards for

+# Origins

+Apologies to Italy on this one, but the credit for the Italian-American spark that kindled my imagination is USA, all the way.
+I'm sure they're used to others taking credit, you know, with all the Italian Renasicss masterpieces in Paris.[^24]

+....netflix...Rembrandt.

 # Ethical Revolution

 Isaac Asimov isn\'t the OG of science fiction because he wrote about starships, robots, aliens and all kind of future technology, even though he did and pioneered the field.
 It was his consideration of ethics, specifically how science and technology impact human society.
-He is famous for inventic the Thee Laws of Robotic long before we had anything close to an actual robot.
-Sure hope the engineers over at Tesla read their Asimov before coding self-driving cars.
+He is famous for postulating the The Laws of Robotics long before we had anything close to an actual robot.

 It's a constant problem throughout history, our technology advances beyond the ability of our ethics.
 The industrial age led directly to industrial warfare, which killed hundreds of millions.
 It wasn't ethics that saved us from annihilating each other, but the ethical hack of mutually assured nuclear destruction.
 This hack hasn't saved us from bloody regional slaughter, child soldiers and genocide, but hey, at least the species has survived, and the arms industry is healthy.

 Take the media.
-In my childhood, the standard local newspaper was considered a reliable converyer of information.
+In my childhood, the standard local newspaper was considered a reliable conveyer of information.
 The front pages gave you facts.
 If you wanted a condensed version of the facts read to you by a white man, you could tune into one of the three major networks for local or national news.
 I'm not going to pretend that there wasn't both overt and hidden bias in the reporting in those days.
 But both newspaper and TV were profit motivated broadcasts, meaning the appeal needed to broadest population.
+Newspapers could only slant maybe 10% one way or the other without taking subscription hit.
 The ethical standard for journalism had stablized and improved over the years.
 You certainly take a newspaper from 1980 and compare it to a paper from 1880 and see that the standards for reporting "facts" had evolved for the better.

 Not today.
 I don't think we'd even begun to sort the ethical complexity having Broadcast Media competing with Paid Cable News before we were hit first with the internet, then microblogging, then social media.
 In today's world, if you have an opinion, no matter how idiotic, about some recent or historical event, it will take you less than a second to find a confirming opinion and "facts" to back it up.
 How the heck do you deal with that ethically, while still protecting my first amendment right to be a bigger idiot than you?
 No idea, and it's unrealistic to expect that the founding fathers did either.
-However, it's not really their repsonbiliyt.
+However, it's not really their responsibility.
 We -- generationally -- invented the technology, and benefit from it, so it's really our responsibility to deal with the ethics of it.

 Satoshi Nakumoto's brilliant engineering of bitcoin opened a whole new world for us, and allowed us to free our dependence on government and banks.
-Governments never did deal with the etchical side of money.
+Governments never did deal with the ethical side of money.
 Money is exchange of value.
 Warfare, and ultimately, any violent confrontation, is a difference in values between people and cultures.
 It seems to me, before we take our money completely into our own hands, we ought to find a common value across all people.
 It's this simple -- if what you value is gold, people are less valuable.
 If what you value is hash rate, then both people and the environment are less valuable.

 In my opening, I made a crack about the US Dollar not being back by anything but the full faith of the government, which wasn't any better than bitcoin being backed by mathematics.
 Well, that's not true at all.
 The US Government is me.
 It's me and my parents and my children and my neighboors, American's by birth or by choice.
 It's backed by our common values, as Americans.
 As the year 2020 clearly shown, we are a divided people, we have extremes of opinions on multiple axis, and there are few things we can get on the same page about.